What’s going on in my head when you see me

 You’re all coming up with cute nicknames for your girlfriends, and I’m barely keeping myself upright in public.
 I can’t even tell you the number of times I’m hearing words come out of my mouth that I wish I could just stuff back in, or I feel myself walking like a weirdo, or making some strange face… It’s constant work seeming normal, it really is.

-Being anxious on top of all this introverted shyness means that speaking in public is as daring for me as, say, jumping out of an airplane might be for you.
+Being anxious on top of all this introvertedness means that speaking in public is as daring for me as, say, jumping out of an airplane might be for you.
 Cold sweats, soaked armpits, dry mouth, heaving stomach… ugh.
-So naturally I applied to speak at Blissdom Canada this year, because I’m also a masochist.
+But I used to love speaking at conferences, because I’m also a masochist.
 Without the sexual gratification part.
 Because on stage, that would be really… really bizarre.
-But this is how I challenge myself to grow and become more confident.
-(They didn’t accept me!
-Rejection is almost a relief.)
+But then again, maybe a hot seller… See?
+Awkward.

 I spend all my days convincing myself that it’s ok to go out, it’s ok to do things, it’s ok, and I’m ok, and nobody knows I’m a total mess in this head of mine as long as my face parts behave properly with the smiling and the nodding and all that.